Dave's Star Wars Galaxies Saga

 There were other issues besides gameplay that I had to consider, though.
 The game itself ran like a slideshow in cities, even with graphics options turned nearly completely down.
 Every new patch would bring with it a host of new and more frustrating bugs, ranging from UI issues to game crashes.
 To say that the game was unstable would have been kind ... with every new code release another DIFFERENT major aspect of the game would quit working as intended.
 The code was much more indicative of an Alpha product ... certainly nowhere near the quality of a "Release."

-I can honestly say that I have never seen more, and more consistent bugs creep into a Production release than I did with SWG.
+I can honestly say that I have never seen more consistent and numerous bugs creep into a Production release than I did with SWG.
 Even in the worst days of EverQuest, the instability was not this bad.
 Other games (City of Heroes and Dark Age of Camelot, for example) were positively bug-free in comparison, and stable as a rock.
 Finally, around January of 2004, I decided that I'd had enough.
-I'd done most of what I wanted with my crafter ... the "Jump to Lightspeed" (space expansion) was being pushed further and further off, and the developers had given up on even mentioning the Combat Upgrade.
+I'd done most of what I wanted with my crafter ... the "Jump to Lightspeed" space expansion was being pushed further and further off and the developers had given up on even mentioning the Combat Upgrade.

 Admist a sea of "Jedi -vs- Bounty Hunter" screaming matches, I quietly cancelled both of my accounts.
 I left a note saying, "talk to me when your game reaches Beta" and closed the door behind me.